MaksimOnza/DB_Students/README.md

 # DB_Students
-Simple example how working with DB.
+Simple example how working JDBC and Servlets.